FTWtoday City Guide Live Banner

 The La Niña climate pattern is in place heading into winter — which is the main driver in the long-range winter forecast released by the Climate Prediction Center.

-In North Texas, above-normal temperatures are forecast.
-Despite historic snow and ice events in years past, our extreme winter weather events with frozen precipitation are not likely to occur in Texas.
+In North Texas, above-normal temperatures are in the forecast.
+Despite historic snow and ice events in years past, our extreme winter weather events like frozen precipitation, are not likely to occur in Texas.
 During winter, average temperatures will stay above freezing, with highs in the upper 50s and lows in the upper 30s.

 It’s not looking like Fort Worth will see a White Christmas this year.